 Determine other factors that might have affected how the experience was perceived

 Finally, give your respondent the opportunity to provide open feedback if they wish to do so.
-Open feedback is valuable and might give you critical insights about the customer experience that you failed to take under consideration to begin with.
-The key takeaway here is that asking for open feedback should be a complimentary step in your survey and not you go-to option.
+Open feedback is valuable and might give you critical insights about the customer experience that you failed to take under consideration, to begin with.
+The key takeaway here is that asking for open feedback should be a complementary step in your survey and not your go-to option.
 Based on this, the last question of your café experience survey can look something like this:

 Here is another example of an experience survey gauging customer sentiment about their in-flight experience.